The Real Thing (British band)

 The Real Thing are a British soul group formed in the 1970s.
 The band charted internationally with their song "You to Me Are Everything", which reached No. 1 on the UK Singles Chart.
-They also had successes a string of British hits such as "Can't Get By Without You" and "Can You Feel the Force?".
+They also had successes with a string of British hits such as "Can't Get By Without You" and "Can You Feel the Force?".
 They returned to mainstream success in 1986 with the Decade Remix of "You to Me Are Everything".
 By number of sales, they were the most successful black rock/soul act in England during the 1970s.
 The journalist, author and founder of Mojo magazine Paul Du Noyer credits them alongside Deaf School with restoring "Liverpool's musical reputation in the 1970s" with their success.

 History

 Founded in 1970 by Chris Amoo, Dave Smith, Kenny Davis and Ray Lake, the Real Thing's live, progressive soul-influenced covers of American hits attracted enough attention for them to secure a recording deal with EMI.
 The singles they released through EMI in 1972 and 1973 such as "Vicious Circle" were, despite their high quality, not successful sellers (and have not so far been included on any of the band's compilation albums).
 But the band persisted, even after the departure of Kenny Davis.
 They did appear on Opportunity Knocks (the TV talent show).
 The turn-around for their career began with their collaboration with David Essex and Pye Records.
 They toured internationally with Essex, recording with him a number of popular songs, though none were big charters.
 After Chris Amoo's brother Eddie joined the band, the Real Thing finally found chart success with the pop-soul single "You to Me Are Everything", which reached No. 1 on the UK Singles Chart, No. 29 on Billboard's "R&B Singles" and No. 66 on Billboard's "Hot 100".
 The song was certified silver for 250,000 in sales.
 Their follow-up, "Can't Get By Without You", did not chart in the US but was still a success in the United Kingdom, where it reached number 2.